 This requirement is intended as a means for the authority having jurisdiction to accept an arrangement, such as an existing building or fire protection system that is not identical to that required by the BCFC, but that is considered to provide an equivalent level of fire and life safety due to its specific qualities.
 It is the intent of the BCFC that an equivalent level of safety be achieved rather than necessarily achieving strict conformance to the referenced provisions in the BCBC.

 The BCFC states that the owner or the owner’s authorized agent is responsible for carrying out the provisions of the code.
-However, the owner is expected to communicate with the authority having jurisdiction that is in a position to assess alternatives to the code requirements.
+However, the owner is expected to communicate with the authority having jurisdiction, which is in a position to assess alternatives to the code requirements.

 Section 2.8 of the BCFC requires that schools develop fire emergency procedures.
 The development of a fire safety plan should be prepared in cooperation with the local fire department.
 The control of fire hazards in the building should be included in the fire safety plan.